AlexJS6/Codewars_JS/README.md

 - This repository is to look back and show my codewars resolutions.
 - It will be filtered by kata levels.
+- Look at the different js files to see the code resolution.
+- I will also put the link to do it yourself.

 ## Some tests on paper: